gabemansur/vuca-nators/README.md

   </li>
 </ul>

 Our sprint retrospective action item added to the top of the product backlog for sprint 3: We aim to share a crystal clear product vision and integrate our work proactively.
+Our concrete plan consists of: (1) Discussing product vision in detail during sprint planning (2) Building working skeleton code for new features together, before building the new functionality.